smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

 --------------------------------------------------------------
 #### Planes In The Hanger

 The most common example you will find on the internet is the airplanes in the hanger example.
+Here you need to find all pilots that can fly all planes located in the hanger.

 **Pilot Skills**